Harry Powlett, 6th Duke of Bolton: Career

 In 1754, following his father's succession to the Dukedom, he became known as Lord Harry Powlett, and replaced his elder brother Charles Powlett as MP for the family's pocket borough of Lymington.
 He was appointed to command on 4 February 1755 and petitioned the Duke of Newcastle, then prime minister, for promotion to flag rank, on the strength of his family's support of the government.
 However, a damaging accident to his reputation occurred soon after, while acting with Admiral Hawke's fleet off France.
-Sent on 22 August 1755 to chase a ship to the south-east, he became detached from the fleet.
-While waiting at the rendezvous on 25 August, the ship's carpenter reported Barfleurs sternpost to be dangerously loose, and Powlett returned to Spithead for repairs.
-In October 1755 he was court-martialled for having separated from the fleet and returned to port without justification.
+Sent on 22 August 1755 to chase a ship to the southeast, he became detached from the fleet.
+While waiting at the rendezvous on 25 August, the ship's carpenter reported Barfleurs sternpost to be extremely loose, and Powlett returned to Spithead for repairs.
+In October 1755, he was court-martialled for having separated from the fleet and returned to port without justification.
 He was admonished on the first charge and acquitted on the second, and the carpenter was dismissed as incompetent.
 It was, however, widely believed that the carpenter had served as a scapegoat, and Powlett thereafter was given the sobriquet of "Captain Stern-Post".
 (Note: Thomas Maude, surgeon on the Barfleur, gave supportive evidence at Powlett's court-martial, and was taken on by Powlett as steward of his Yorkshire estates upon his inheritance in 1765.
 A contributor in The Gentleman's Magazine of June 1841 notes that Maude's court-martial evidence probably saved Powlett's life.
 Capital punishment was mandated for officers who did not do their utmost against the enemy, either in battle or pursuit.
 A court-martial in the following year sentenced John Byng to death for not doing his utmost to engage or destroy the enemy, and Byng was executed in March 1757.)

 Notwithstanding this incident, the Bolton influence proved irresistible, and he was promoted rear admiral on 4 June 1756 and vice admiral of the White on 14 February 1758.
 Feeling ran strongly against him, despite his promotions, and he never again received a naval command, even at the outbreak of the Seven Years' War in 1754.
-In 1756 Boscawen supposedly requested Powlett's appointment as his second-in-command but was refused by King George II, who shared in the general low opinion of Powlett.
-In 1761 he again changed constituencies, and was returned as MP for Winchester.
+In 1756, Boscawen supposedly requested Powlett's appointment as his second-in-command, but was refused by King George II, who shared the general low opinion of Powlett.
+In 1761, he again changed constituencies, and was returned as MP for Winchester.